 - (1) The percentage of the school's students who are identified as having at least one of the following risk factors is at least 60%: - a.
 Receiving special education services at levels 3 or 4. - b.
 Is at least two years over-aged and under-credited for their grade level. - c.
 Is pregnant or mothering. - d.
 Is homeless - e.
-Has been involved with the criminal or juvenile system as follows: - i. is currently under court supervision in a criminal, juvenile, or PINS case - ii. has been or is currently detained or incarcerated in a juvenile detention center or adult correctional facility42 - iii. has been adjudicated in a juvenile or PINS case or convicted in an adult criminal case - f.
+Has been involved with the criminal or juvenile system as follows: - i. is currently under court supervision in a criminal, juvenile, or PINS case - ii. has been or is currently detained or incarcerated in a juvenile detention center or adult correctional facility45 - iii. has been adjudicated in a juvenile or PINS case or convicted in an adult criminal case - f.
 Has been expelled. - g.
-Has been involved with the child abuse and neglect system, as follows: - is currently under or has been subject to court supervision in an abuse and neglect - ii. has been adjudicated neglected by a court in the District of Columbia or another jurisdiction; this risk factor includes but is not limited to current or former placement in foster care - regardless of court involvement is currently receiving or has received iii. services through DC's Child and Family Services Agency (CFSA) or a comparable agency in a different jurisdiction as a result of abuse and neglect - h.
-Has a parent43 who is either currently detained in an adult correctional facility subject to pending criminal charges or who is currently incarcerated as a result of criminal conviction, or has previously been incarcerated in an adult correctional facility within the past two years as a result of criminal conviction - i.
-Has been hospitalized due to a psychiatric condition. - (2) The school's mission specifically expresses its desire to serve at-risk and/or high-level special education students.44 - (3) The school serves grades that fall within the traditional PK-12 system with the ultimate aim evolved to include larger percentages of at-risk and high-need special education students may amend their missions.
+Has been involved with the child abuse and neglect system, as follows: - i. is currently under or has been subject to court supervision in an abuse and neglect - ii. has been adjudicated neglected by a court in the District of Columbia or another jurisdiction; this risk factor includes but is not limited to current or former placement in foster care - regardless of court involvement is currently receiving or has received services through DC's Child and Family Services Agency (CFSA) or a comparable agency in a different jurisdiction as a result of abuse and neglect - h.
+Has a parent46 who is either currently detained in an adult correctional facility subject to pending criminal charges or who is currently incarcerated as a result of criminal conviction, or has previously been incarcerated in an adult correctional facility within the past two years as a result of criminal conviction - i.
+Has been hospitalized due to a psychiatric condition. - (2) The school's mission specifically expresses its desire to serve at-risk and/or high-level special education students.47 - (3) The school serves grades that fall within the traditional PK-12 system with the ultimate aim

-42 A student's previous overnight detention in such a facility, regardless of the ultimate outcome of any criminal charges, is sufficient to meet this risk factor.
+45 A student's previous overnight detention in such a facility, regardless of the ultimate outcome of any criminal charges, is sufficient to meet this risk factor.

-43 Note that the student does not need to have lived with this parent in order to qualify under this risk factor.
+46 Note that the student does not need to have lived with this parent in order to qualify under this risk factor.